ssajedi/FAM-JAM/README.md

 # FAM JAM
 **Intelligent Spec Management for Revit**

 FAM JAM is a Revit Plugin developed during the 2024 [AECTech Hackathon](https://www.aectech.us/la-event).
+We created a solution aimed at simplifying specification sheet management for Revit, targeting architectural workflows.
+Fam Jam allows users to seamlessly integrate Revit families with specification sheets, addressing a common bottleneck by turning families into specs, making the process more intuitive and efficient.

 # Prerequisites
 In order to use FAM JAM, you will require: